How to write an effective business plan in 11 steps (with workbook)

 8. Financials

 In a new business, you may not have any past financial data or financial statements to include, but that doesn’t mean you have nothing to share.
-Preparing a budget and financial plan will help show investors or bankers that you have developed a clear understanding of the financial aspects of running your business.
-(The U.S. Small Business Administration (SBA) has prepared a guide you can use; SCORE, a nonprofit organization that partners with the SBA, offers a financial projections template to help you look ahead.)
+Preparing a budget and financial plan will help show investors or bankers that you have developed a clear understanding of the economic aspects of running your business.
+(The U.S. Small Business Administration [SBA] has prepared a guide you can use; SCORE, a nonprofit organization that partners with the SBA, offers a financial projections template to help you look ahead.)
 For an existing business, you will want to include income statements, profit and loss statements, cash flow statements and balance sheets, ideally going back three years.

 Make a list of the specific steps you plan to take to achieve the financial results you have outlined.
 The steps are generally the most detailed for the first year, given that you may need to revise your plan later as you gather feedback from the marketplace.